WHAT MAKES OUR CURRICULUM DIFFERENT?

 It's a semester or even six months of intensive, real-world experience - an externship, an assignment through one of our clinics, even an opportunity that you create – so long as it involves subject knowledge, along with writing and practical skills.

-Then it's more core courses and another specialty elective.
+Then it's more core courses and specialty electives.
 The conclusion of the four-course sequence.
 And the sure knowledge that you are fully prepared for whatever professional path you pursue.

 Clinic Capstone - On-Campus